Thursday, November 6, 2014

 First held in Honolulu in 2001, The Joy of Sake is the largest sake-tasting event held outside Japan.
-It showcases approximately 300 entries submitted to the 2013 U.S. National Sake Appraisal, presenting them alongside sake appetizers prepared by specialty Tokyo restaurants.
+It showcases approximately 370 entries submitted to the 2014 U.S. National Sake Appraisal, presenting them alongside sake appetizers prepared by specialty Tokyo restaurants.

 The event is held in the penthouse “Tokubetsu Hall” of the TOC Building, a 10-minute walk from Gotanda Station.
 This attractive venue features plush carpeting, ambient lighting and excellent acoustics for the performance of live Hawaiian music (and hula) for this once-a-year Tokyo event.

 Sake tastes wonderful with a wide variety of appetizers and entrees.
 The restaurants below distinguish themselves not only by their outstanding cuisine, but also by their appreciation of the luster that fine sakes can add to a meal.
-Restaurants that participated in Joy of Sake 2012, and the appetizers they served, are listed below.